-Packed in like sardines, I could barely move and being British and the only white man on the bus I didn’t have the balls to say “excuse me”, and so I left my arm where it was.
-No-one else batted an eyelid as I sat there glowing bright red while this woman’s bare breast rested on my arm.
+Packed in like sardines, I could barely move, and being British and the only white man on the bus I didn’t have the balls to say “excuse me”, so I left my arm where it was.
+No one else batted an eyelid as I sat there glowing bright red while this woman’s bare breast rested on my arm.
 For an hour.

 What 3 things have your travels taught you?

-Finally, we’ve learnt that we don’t cities.
-Kia is a born-and-bred Londoner and never thought she’d tire of the city, but after travelling the world, we’ve learnt that we appreciate space, time and the outdoors more than the relentless ‘vibe’ of city life.
+Finally, we’ve learned that we don’t cities.
+Kia is a born-and-bred Londoner and never thought she’d tire of the city, but after travelling the world, we’ve learned that we appreciate space, time, and the outdoors more than the relentless ‘vibe’ of the city life.

 What are your favourite travel apps?

 We most frequently use Booking.com, XE, Google Maps, and MapMyHike.

 We spend a lot of time outdoors so our travel essentials include a solar charger, water purifier, insect repellent and sunscreen.
 Our Kindles are good for long journeys and, sadly, our laptops for working on the road.

 What is your favourite travel quote you live by?